-The overarching mission of our practice is to help people who have been unfairly hurt by the negligence of others.
-When someone you know experiences injury and death because of medical malpractice, nursing home abuse, defective products, or anything in between, we offer the skillful legal representation you need to make it right.
-We understand that no sizeable verdict or settlement can compensate for the loss of a loved one—but it can make up for the unfair financial damages and costs you incur as a result.
+If you've suffered the loss of a loved one because of a car accident, medical malpractice, nursing home abuse, defective products, or anything in between, Schlesinger Law Offices can offer the skillful Fort Lauderdale personal injury legal representation you need to make it right.
+We understand that no verdict or settlement can compensate for the loss of a loved one, but it can make up for the unfair financial damages and costs placed on you and your family.

-When to File: Florida’s general statute of limitations for filing a claim is 2 years.
+Florida’s general statute of limitations for filing a claim is 2 years.
 There are some circumstances in which you may be able to push that deadline back.
-Talk to an experienced wrongful death attorney as soon as possible in order to determine how much (or how little) time you have to file your claim.
+Talk to an experienced Fort Lauderdale wrongful death lawyer as soon as possible in order to determine how much (or how little) time you have to file your claim.

 The longer you wait to begin your wrongful death claim, the more difficult it can be to prove liability for your loved one’s injuries and death and the damage it has caused to you.
 In many cases, evaluating a wrongful death case requires close examination of the error that resulted in death, which often requires assessing the scene of the accident (if applicable), pursuing witnesses, and other investigative methods.
 The more time passes, the more challenging it becomes to make a strong case that a person or entity was directly responsible for your loved one’s death.